Tetro48/Random-Things-Addon/README.md

 (THIS ADDON ADDS A TIMER AND THREE KEYS FOR CAMERA VIEW INSTEAD OF A SINGLE BUTTON, MORE IS TO BE ADDED)

-## Questions

-### How do i disable the F5 change?
-1.launch the game and quit once its fully done launching
-2.click on the instance in multimc (or your fork of choice)
-3.click "folder"
-4.open ".minecraft" in the folder opened just then
-5.open "config" in the folder you just opened
-6.open up "Rand.properties" in your text editor of choice
-7.change f5_change_enabled to false
-8.save and relaunch and it should take affect!

 ## Quick Start

 * Clone this repository